tomtom-international/commisery/README.md

 The latter goal usually requires your commit messages to answer these questions:
 * What: a short summary of _what_ you changed in the subject line.
 * Why: what the intended outcome of the change is (arguably the _most_ important piece of information that should go into a message).
-* How: if multiple, widely varying, options for achieving your goal were available, you also want to explain _why_ you chose the used implementation strategy.
+* How: if multiple approaches for achieving your goal were available, you also want to explain _why_ you chose the used implementation strategy.
     - Note that you should not explain how your change achieves your goal in your commit message.
       That should be obvious from the code itself.
       If you cannot achieve that clarity with the used programming language, use comments within the code instead.
     - The commit message is primarily the place for documenting the _why_.

 Unfortunately, checking whether these last questions get answered is also the most difficult to do automatically.
-As a result this tool only checks for a few common errors other than syntax errors:
+This tool only checks for a few common errors other than syntax errors:
 1. Usage of Jira ticket numbers in the subject line.
     - Because the subject line is expensive real estate every character should be most efficiently used to convey meaning to humans.
     - Jira ticket numbers are not equal to the tickets themselves and thus convey very little information.